Cardew Robinson: Television, films and theatre

 Robinson had appeared in films as early as 1938, starting in a short in the series Ghost Tales Retold and following it ten years later with A Piece of Cake starring Cyril Fletcher.
-He successfully made the transition from Variety and radio into TV and films.
-In the latter, he nearly always played small but memorable cameo parts, thus an early theatrical review mentioned "Mr Cardew Robinson, who seems to specialise in grotesques".
-Unusually, in the 1956 film Fun at St Fanny's he had one of the main roles playing himself and received second to top billing.
+Robinson successfully made the transition from variety and radio into TV and films.
+In the latter, he nearly always played small but memorable cameo parts; thus, an early theatrical review mentioned "Mr Cardew Robinson, who seems to specialise in grotesques".
+Unusually, in the 1956 film Fun at St Fanny's he had one of the main roles, playing himself and received second to top billing.

-One of his last appearances on television, in an episode of Last of the Summer Wine, in which he played a hen-pecked husband, led astray by Compo and Clegg, showed him to be a fine exponent of physical comedy into his 70s.
-He also appeared in an episode of Hancock's Half Hour.
-When Hancock was holding a reunion of his old Army friends, Cardew Robinson was the only one who appeared not to have become staid and boring – but when he took off his scarf, it was seen that he had become a vicar.
+One of his last appearances on television was in an episode of Last of the Summer Wine, in which Robinson, by then in his 70s, played a hen-pecked husband led astray by Compo and Clegg.
+He also appeared as a Second World War veteran turned priest in an episode of Hancock's Half Hour.
+When Hancock was holding a reunion of his old Army friends, Robinson was the only one who appeared not to have become staid and boring, but when he took off his scarf, it was seen that he had become a vicar.

 In the production of Camelot in London in 1964, Robinson played King Pellenore.
 The show apparently ran for 650 performances, although it was not well received by the critics.
-Also that year, Robinson's TV work included the series 'Fire Crackers', featuring the day-to-day challenges and mishaps of the Cropper's End Fire Brigade.
+The same year, Robinson's television work included the series Fire Crackers, featuring the day-to-day challenges and mishaps of the Cropper's End Fire Brigade.

+In 1967, he appeared in The Avengers episode entitled "The 50,000 Pound Breakfast" as a Minister.

+He was a guest of Jack Howarth in the November 1974 episode of This Is Your Life.

-Cardew Robinson was best known in Britain for appearances on TV and in radio shows like You've Got to be Joking which he created, as well as Does the Team Think?.
-He only acted in one Carry On film, Carry On Up the Khyber; he played a fakir drawing the memorable line from Bernard Bresslaw, whose character, Bungdit Din, tells him "Fakir...off!".
+Robinson was best known in Britain for appearances on television and radio shows such as You've Got to be Joking, which he created, as well as Does the Team Think?.
+He acted in one Carry On film, Carry On Up the Khyber, playing a fakir, and drawing a memorable line from Bernard Bresslaw, whose character, Bungdit Din, tells him "Fakir...off!".

-Obituary
+Personal life and death

-Robinson died of ischemic colitis, in London on 27 December 1992, at the age of 75.
+Robinson died of ischemic colitis in London on 27 December 1992 at the age of 75.
 His obituary in The Times, described him as "a quiet studious man, whose private face belied his public appearance".
 A letter to the paper from a later headmaster of his old school, talked about his "generous spirit".
 He had divorced before he died, but had two daughters, Leanne and Lindy.